Apple Watch Ultra 3 vs Apple Watch Ultra 2: The truth about the upgrades

 Design & Sizes

-"How do you perfect what's already pretty much perfect?"
-That's probably the question that Cupertinians asked themselves during the team meeting that had to determine the design evolution of the Apple Watch Ultra 3.
+That's probably the question that Cupertinians asked themselves during the team meeting that had to determine the design evolution for the Apple Watch Ultra 3.
 It most likely was a rather short meeting that could have––and should have––been an email.
-As a result, we will have a hard time determining which of these two models is the new one… for another year in a row.
+As a result, we do have a hard time determining which of these two models is the new one… for yet another year in a row.

-Unlike regular Apple Watches, the Ultra lineup features a raised side bezel on the right, with a shielded digital crown, and a customizable Action Button painted in International Orange on the opposite side that also doubles as the emergency siren shortcut.
+Unlike regular Apple Watches, the Ultra lineup features a raised side bezel on the right with a shielded digital crown and a customizable Action Button painted in International Orange on the opposite side that also doubles as the emergency siren shortcut.

 Bands